Bwizibwera

-Bwizibwera is a township located in Kashari County, Mbarara District, Uganda.
+Bwizibwera is a township located in Kashari South County, Mbarara District, Uganda.
+After Mbarara Municipality was elevated to city status in 2020, the Mbarara District's headquarters were moved to Bwzibwera.
+As of 2024, Bwizibweera was part of the Bwizibwera-Rutooma Town Council.

 Location

-It is located in Rwanyamahembe Subcounty, in Kashari County, Kashari South Constituency in Mbarara District.
-It is the main town of Kashari County.

 Bwizibwera is located approximately 27 km, by road, northwest of Mbarara town the largest town in the Western Region, Uganda on Ibanda road.

 Overview

 Bwizibwera (Runyankore: clear waters), started as small trading town on Ibanda road.
 In December 2017, the township was elevated to the Town Council status.
 It is Kashaari County's biggest town, hosts the headquarters of Mbarara District, and is considered the most peaceful town of western Uganda.